-Zelenskyy hails ‘victory’ as EU agrees to open membership talks for Ukraine
+Zelenskyy hails ‘victory’ as EU agrees to open Ukraine membership talks

-European Council President Charles Michel says agreement a ‘signal of hope for their people and for our continent’.
+Moment of celebration turns bittersweet as Hungary carries through on threats to block financial aid for Kyiv.

-President Volodymyr Zelenskyy has hailed a “victory” for Ukraine and the European continent after European Union leaders agreed to open membership talks with his country despite months of opposition from Hungary about Kyiv joining.
+President Volodymyr Zelenskyy has hailed a “victory” for Ukraine and Europe after European Union leaders agreed to open membership talks with Kyiv, but the mood was soured just hours later after Hungary carried through on threats to block plans to channel crucial financial aid to Ukraine.

-The decision was announced on Thursday at a summit of the 27 EU countries, at which the bloc also agreed to open formal membership negotiations with Moldova.
+European Council President Charles Michel, host of the summit in Brussels, announced Thursday’s agreement on membership talks in a social media post, calling it “a clear signal of hope for their people and for our continent”.

 Keep readinglist of 4 items